 As information is coming from various sources to the CRM database, you must be able to maintain its cleanliness.

-You can do this by restricting the access to your database by defining roles and allowing only authorized access to manipulate and update data.
+You can do this by restricting access to your database by defining roles and allowing only authorized access to manipulate and update data.

-Your CRM has to be scaled up as per the growth of your business or some new business requirements, therefore, a CRM data plan need to be redesigned as well to ensure your CRM stays clean.
+Your CRM has to be scaled up as per the growth of your business or some new business requirements, therefore, a CRM data plan needs to be redesigned as well to ensure your CRM stays clean.

 Training your CRM users on the data quality practices.
 This is a logical move that should be done in order to see the maximum result of your data plan.